JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 ### Defaults

-Defaults (components' predefined settings) should be placed in the *\<component_name\>.xml* file.
+The defaults (components' predefined settings) should be placed in the *\<component_name\>.xml* file.
-Put this file in the plugin's classpath in the folder corresponding to the default package.
+Place this file in the plugin's classpath in the folder corresponding to the default package.
 The ```readExternal()``` method will be called on the <component> root tag.

 If a component has defaults, the ```readExternal()``` method is called twice: